u4pak/u4pak/README.md

+## I AM NOT THE CREATOR OF U4PAK
+If you're looking for the program u4pak, the UE4 pak tool, you can find it [here](https://github.com/panzi/u4pak).

 # ✨ About Me

 I'm shady, a kid with a couple programming languages inside his brain.
-The language that I know the most of is Python, but I also know a bit of JS and Lua, and I'm starting to learn C# (and HTML, but thats arguably a markdown language 🙃).
+The language that I know the most of is C#, but I also know a bit of JS, Python, Lua, C++, and HTML.
 I'm not really active on here much, and if I am, it's normally just to upload an open source project that people can learn from.

-If you're looking for the program u4pak, the UE4 pak tool, you can find it [here](https://github.com/panzi/u4pak).

 <p align="center">
   <br>